How to present Klarna in the checkout

 For higher conversion, Acquiring Partners are encouraged to use Klarna’s branding with the Klarna Payment Button, which reinforces trust and clarity.

-As Acquiring Partners can have different layouts and content in the Payment form of their checkout, Klarna provides options that can be applied to common industry checkout standards.
+As Acquiring Partners can have different layouts and content in the Payment form of their checkout, Klarna provides different options that can cater to different layout needs.

-Klarna offers both a rectangular badge and a square logo to suit different payment form layouts:
+Following Klarna trademark guidelines, in the checkout Klarna offers in alternative to its recommended badge logo, a rectangular and a square logo to suit different payment form layouts:

-• Badge: Ideal for displaying the full Klarna logo, best used when there are no width restrictions.
+• Badge: Recommended option that is ideal for displaying the full Klarna logo.
+Is best used when there are no width restrictions.

-• Square: Designed for layouts with a 1:1 aspect ratio.
+• Square: Designed for limited space layouts with a 1:1 aspect ratio.

 • Rectangle: Designed for layouts with a 2:3 aspect ratio.